VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 - Total number of datapoints: 850 billions
 - Data size on disk: 800 GiB
 - Retention period: 3 years

+## Naver

+See [our](https://www.navercorp.com/en/) video ["Time Series in the Multiverse of Madness" (in Korean)](https://www.youtube.com/watch?v=OUyXPgVcdw4) about the comparison of Time Series Database, why we have chosen VictoriaMetrics
+We also covered the internals of the VictoriaMetrics data model and Cluster.
+The key areas:

+* Explanation of the importance and role of Monitoring for NaverCorp
+* History overview of Time Series Databases
+* VictoriaMetrics Data model - read and write paths, index structure, compression and the crucial role of the churn rate
+* Time series in the Multiverse Madness
+* HA and Fault Tolerance - write without data loss, read for no downtime, management of Multiverse

 ## Percona